Vt. health officials: Social distancing 'here to stay'

 Vermont Economic Development Commissioner Joan Goldstein says the Small Business Administration's re-upped Paycheck Protection Program reopened Monday to applications and has about $300 billion on a first-come-first-served basis, so she recommended small businesses to check on their status or to apply as soon as possible and to be sure you've got a participating lender.

 Governor Scott Friday outlined additional openings of the economy based on modeling that shows a significant slowing of the spread of the virus.
-The governor's latest order lets crews of five or fewer people to work manufacturing, distribution and outdoor operations like small construction projects.

 Scott says the state continues to monitor the data to determine who gets to go back to work next.
 He asked businesses not to push the envelope.
 The state is using guidance and education to advise companies, not enforcement right now.
-But there is a link on the commerce web page to report companies not following the rules.

 Some people are making more right now on unemployment than they would be if they were back on the job.
 As businesses reopen and employees are offered their jobs back, the labor commissioner says those employees are required to take that job back and get off unemployment.
 There are some exemptions, like if you're caring for a loved one.